IgniteUI/igniteui-angular/ROADMAP.md

 ## Milestone 25, version 15.0 (Due by Jan, 2023)

 1. Design update of Combo Component
-2. Design update of Input Component
+2. Design update of Input Group Component
 3. Design update of List Component

 ## Going down the road